zachmccabe/beijing/docs/faq.md

 I wrote this book so you can spend _more_ of your time focusing on photography, and less time worrying about logistics.

 After hearing visiting photographers ask the same questions over and over, I decided it was time to do something about it.

+### Troubleshooting Chinese text on old Kindle e-ink hardware

+iPhones, Android phones and Kindle hardware all typically display Chinese language text just fine.
+Some early Kindle e-ink devices may require you to fiddle with your font settings to display Chinese characters, though.

+(Apparently, only some of Kindle’s fonts will display Chinese properly on older devices.)

+If you see little tofu blocks instead of Chinese characters, you’ll need to change your e-reader’s font settings:

+ 1. Hit the little **Aa icon** at the top of your screen to toggle the font settings options.
+This preference pane will let you choose a different font.
+ 2. Tap through your font options until the weird, little tofu boxes disappear and you can see Chinese characters alongside the English language text.